adambard/learnxinyminutes-docs/raku.html.markdown

 say "abc"{1}; #=> b
               # after the term `"abc"`, and around the index (1)

-## This really means a lot -- because everything in Perl 6 uses this.
+## This really means a lot -- because everything in Raku uses this.
 ## For example, to delete a key from a hash, you use the `:delete` adverb
 ## (a simple named argument underneath):
 %h{$key}:delete;